ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 * Prototype should be considered when a system must create new objects of many types in a complex class hierarchy.
 * A drawback to using the Prototype is that making a copy of an object can sometimes be complicated

+### Real world example
+> Remember dolly?
+The sheep that was cloned!
+Lets not get into the details but the key point here is that it is all about cloning

+### In plain words
+> Create object based on an existing object through cloning.

+### Wikipedia says
+> The prototype pattern is a creational design pattern in software development.
+It is used when the type of objects to create is determined by a prototypical instance, which is cloned to produce new objects.

+In short, it allows you to create a copy of an existing object and modify it to your needs, instead of going through the trouble of creating an object from scratch and setting it up.

 ### Prototype - definition
 > Specify the kinds of objects to create using a prototypical inheritance, and create new objects by copying this prototype.

+### When to use?
+When an object is required that is similar to existing object or when the creation would be expensive as compared to cloning.

 # Singleton
 ---